dfelinto/blender-manual/manual/render/layers/introduction.rst

    Add this collection to the active view layer.
 Objects inside the collection will be rendered with the active view layer.

-.. _bpy.ops.outliner.collection_indirect_only_set:

-Set Indirect Only
-   Objects inside this collection will only contribute to the final image indirectly through shadows and reflections.

-.. _bpy.ops.outliner.collection_indirect_only_clear:

-Clear Indirect Only
-   Clear the *Indirect Only* flag.
-Objects inside this collection will contribute normally to the final image.

 .. _bpy.ops.outliner.collection_holdout_set:

 Set Holdout